cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

         - is_wal_receiver_up:
             usage: "GAUGE"
             description: "Whether the instance wal_receiver is up"
+        - streaming_replicas:
+            usage: "GAUGE"
+            description: "Number of streaming replicas connected to the instance"
 ```

 A list of basic monitoring queries can be found in the [`cnp-basic-monitoring.yaml` file](